winstonjs/winston-daily-rotate-file/README.md

   logger.info('Hello World!');
 ```

-You can listen for the *rotate* custom event.
+This transport emits three custom events: *new*, *rotate*, and *archive*.
+You can listen for the *new* custom event, which is fired when a new log file is created.
+The new event will pass one parameter to the callback (*newFilename*).
+You can listen for the *rotate* custom event, which is fired when the log file is rotated.
 The rotate event will pass two parameters to the callback (*oldFilename*, *newFilename*).
-You can also listen for the *archive* custom event.
+You can also listen for the *archive* custom event, which is fired when the log file is archived.
 The archive event will pass one parameter to the callback (*zipFilename*).

 ## LICENSE
 MIT